victorpreuss/zr16-processor/README.md

 ### Instructions

+### What is missing?

-## Author
+## Authors
+- **Victor Hugo Bueno Preuss** - *Initial Work*
+	- Postgraduate Student in UFSC - Electrical Engineering Department
+	- email: victor.preuss@posgrad.ufsc.br
 ## License

 ## Acknowledgements

-Thanks to the folks at Santa Maria DH who developed the ZR16S08 microprocessor and provide a nice documentation about their processor.
+Great thanks to the folks at Santa Maria DH who developed the ZR16S08 microprocessor and provide a nice documentation about it. (**That's brazillian technology!
+Brilliant!**)
-Also a special thanks for professor Eduardo Bezerra who came up with the project idea and helped with insights throughout the implementation.
+Also a special thanks for professor Eduardo Augusto Bezerra who came up with the project idea and helped with insights throughout the implementation.

-Important commands:

-$ ghdl -i --std=08 --workdir=work tb/*.vhd src/*.vhd
-$ ghdl -m --std=08 --workdir=work -Plib "top module"
-$ ghdl --gen-makefile --std=08 --workdir=work -Plib "top module" > Makefile
-$ make run -GHDLRUNFLAGS="--stop-time=200ns --vcd=./etc/waveform.vcd"
-$ gtkwave ./etc/waveform.vcd &

-The -i option scan, parse and add the files to the library without analyzing The -m option analyze and compile the design for simulation